-Artists Equity was founded in 1949 as part of a national non-profit organization for professional fine artists.
-Governed by an all-volunteer board of working artists, our purpose is to work collectively with individual visual artists, as well as with other organizations, throughout the greater Philadelphia area to address the concerns of the profession.
+Artists Equity (AE) was founded in 1949 a national non-profit organization for professional fine artists.
+The founding artists recognized that the profession needed a trade association to improve economic and working conditions for fine artists.
+Governed by an all-volunteer board of working artists, the purpose of AE has always been to work collectively with individual visual artists as well as with organizations throughout the greater Philadelphia area to address the concerns of the profession.
 In 1997, the Philadelphia Chapter voted to become an independent organization to better serve the needs of its members and community.

 Working together, we can accomplish far more than we can as individuals.

 How Artists Equity Supports Artists and the Arts

 Exhibition and networking opportunities for all levels of the profession in all fine arts media

 Two annual juried member shows at upper-tier venues with monetary awards

 Workshops, lectures and panels on topics of importance to artists incl. marketing, copyright, licensing, framing, conservation and more.

 Artists Equity's (AE) mission is in part, for the economic advancement for fine artists and to establish ethical business practices.
 Artists and colleagues are encouraged to become involved in AE to help develop and adopt policies that are equitable to living artists.
 AE drafts position papers and evaluates and promotes policies that support all who work in the fine arts.